hirakanaKF/fygmod/README.md

    * Additional stats provided by equipments are now scales with charater's level.

 Changes of `config/usr.json.js`:
+ * `ActorMap` / `EquipMap`:
+   * In this demo, we show you how to customize asset path.
+   * This demo use custom assets, originally grabbed from __[game-icons.net](https://game-icons.net/)__.
+     * Please refers to `demo/game-icons/license.txt` for license and further information.
+     * Many thanks to all authors who publish their creations on __game-icons.net__.
  * `RawUnit`: 0 -> 1
-   * Enables raw unit status importing / exporting for debug.
+   * Enables raw unit status import / export for debugging.
    * Hold ctrl to correct unit status automatically on import / export.